PROTIP: Press 'i' to view the image gallery, 'v' to view the video gallery, or 'r' to view a random entry.

 You can help confirm this entry by contributing facts, media, and other evidence of notability and mutation.

-It’s Not My Fault That I’m Not Popular (私がモテないのはどう考えてもお前らが悪い！, Watashi ga Mote Nai no wa Dou Kangaetemo Omaera ga Warui!) is a manga series that’s become popular on 4chan’s /a/ board.
-It was written by Niko Tanigawa and published online at Square Enix’s website.
+It’s Not My Fault That I’m Not Popular (Japanese: 私がモテないのはどう考えてもお前らが悪い！, Watashi ga Mote Nai no wa Dou Kangaetemo Omaera ga Warui!) is a manga series by Niko Tanigawa and published online at Square Enix’s website..
+The series became popular on 4chan‘s /a/ board because of the “similarities” between the main character of the series and /a/’s users.

 The main character of the series is a high school girl named Kuroki Tomoko.
 She is self-defined as a “mojo” who is a creepy woman who’s never had any contact with the opposite sex.
 She is extremely socially awkward to the point where it’s difficult for her to communicate with all but a few people.